United States foreign aid: After the Cold War

 Congress passed the Foreign Assistance Act on 4 September 1961, reorganizing U.S. foreign assistance programs and separating military and non-military aid.
 The Act was established by President John F. Kennedy two months later.
 USAID became the first U.S. foreign assistance organization whose primary focus was long-term economic and social development.
 As the Cold War waned foreign aid spending was cut dramatically from 0.44% of GDP in 1985 to 0.16% of GDP in 2002.

 President Barack Obama announced to the UN Millennium Development Goals summit in September 2010 that the United States was changing its policy towards foreign aid.
 The President said the country would focus more on effectiveness, and make sure donated food, medicine, and money help countries get to the point where they no longer require such aid.
 Infrastructure set up for the President's Emergency Plan for AIDS Relief would be used to build capacity in local health care systems to improve maternal and child health, and also fight tropical diseases.
 The new policy would increase the profile and participation of the United States Agency for International Development (USAID), which would coordinate more directly with the National Security Council and Secretary of State Hillary Clinton.
 Some observers criticized the link with national security and foreign policy as unhelpful for the impoverished, and others lamented the attempted streamlining as only adding more bureaucracy.

 A study in 2006 found that U.S. foreign assistance to a country rose by an average of 59% when that country occupied one of the rotating seats on the UN Security Council, and fell back to normal levels when it vacated the seat.

+Even with the dust settling on the Cold War, and the United States entering into a period of global hegemony, Foreign aid was still utilized as a form of hard power, especially in relation to security or military assistance.
+Since the turn of the 21st Century, the United States has undertaken a wide range of military campaigns including those in Iraq and Afghanistan wherein the United States concentrated all of American power to achieve its desired objectives.
+The United States employed Foreign aid across the full spectrum in Iraq and Afghanistan including providing military aid, humanitarian relief, and building infrastructure to facilitate the rebuilding of these countries.
+In more recent history, the United States remains heavily invested in supporting their allies and their concomitant wars in both Ukraine and Israel.

+Starting in December 2025, the Trump administration began signing bilateral health aid deals with various African countries.
+These deals are part of a larger effort by the administration to procure bilateral aid agreements that differ both from the multilateral approach taken by the World Health Organization and from traditional USAID delivery methods.
+The United States has signed such deals with 17 African countries as of March 2026.